HariSekhon/DevOps-Bash-tools/README.md

 - `keystrokes.sh` - send N keystroke combinations
 - `mouse_clicks.sh` - send N mouse click combinations to sequence of screen coordinates
   - `get_mouse_coordinates.sh` - print the current mouse coordinates - to know what to pass to above script
-- `mouse_click_remote_desktop.sh` - switches to Microsoft Remote Desktop, waits 10 seconds and then clicks the mouse once a minute to prevent the screensaver from coming on.
-Workaround to Active Directory Group Policies that don't let you disable the screensaver
+- `mouse_clicks_remote_desktop.sh` - switches to Microsoft Remote Desktop, waits 10 seconds and then clicks the mouse once a minute to prevent the screensaver from coming on.
+Workaround to Active Directory Group Policies that don't let you disable the screensaver.
+Point your mouse to an area that will have no mouse click effect, the Cmd-Tab to Terminal and run this
 - `get_frontmost_process_title.scpt` - detect the frontmost window
   - to detect if you should send keystrokes / mouse clicks)
 - `set_frontmost_process.scpt` - switch to bring the given app to the foreground to send keystrokes / mouse clicks to it